ghesla-mumms/shell-toolbox/README.md

 Stand up a database container for various environments.
 **No longer relevant, as I just use a locally installed PostgreSQL server that was installed with homebrew**

+## git-add-repo.sh
+*~Greg Hesla*

+Merge another git repo into the current git repo.

+### example
+From the root directory of the project that you want to mergo *into* `git-add-repo.sh https://github.com/mummssoftware/git-project.git path/to/directory`

 ## gitcheats
 *~Greg Hesla*